 Computer-based Training (CBT): Training delivered through a computer program at a pace set by the trainee.
 There is no live trainer and training is not interactive.

-- Classroom/Laboratory, E-Learning, and Videoconferencing: trainer-to-trainee ratio is 1:15 for new hire classes and 1:20 for retraining classes.
+- Classroom, Simulated Laboratory & Instructor Led Distance Learning: trainer-to-trainee ratio is 1:15 for new hire classes and 1:20 for retraining classes.

 - Productive Laboratory: trainer to trainee ratio is 1:1 and up to 1:3 with justification